 The RDPBIA's retail initiative was launched in 2012 to build the brand of downtown Riverside as a destination fashion district for the Inland Empire and promote downtown retailers and salons.

-RDPBIA has produced a spring show and a fall show.
+Each year since 2012, the RDPBIA has produced a spring show and a fall show.
 Each show features outfits and accessories from downtown retailers.